Blogs

 Artificial Sweetener: How Law Firms Should Engage AI By Jared Correia, Red Cave Law Firm Consulting Artificial intelligence has finally captured the popular zeitgeist via ChatGPT – a generative AI program, that can provide near-instantaneous responses to almost any query.
 Before we get too far along here, note that artificial intelligence is , essentially , the mimicking of human intelligence by a computer system that has learned via a ‘large language model ’, i.e. l ots of varied data.
 Generative AI is simply an AI program that offers data output, whether it’s text (like ChatGPT and G oogle Gemini ), or images ...

 BANKRUPTCY BULLETIN Contributing Editor: Lee Owen University of Minnesota Law School, JD Class of 2024 In CFPB v.
-Community Financial Services Association of America , 601 U.S. (2024), the Supreme Court of the United States held that the manner in which the Consumer Financial Protection Bureau (“CFPB”) is funded is constitutional.
+Community Financial Services Association of America , 601 U.S. 416 (2024), the Supreme Court of the United States held that the manner in which the Consumer Financial Protection Bureau (“CFPB”) is funded is constitutional.
 Pursuant to the Dodd-Frank Act, the CFPB is funded annually through the Federal Reserve System’s combined earnings, at the CFPB director’s discretion, in an amount not to exceed 12% of the Federal Reserve System’s operating expenses.
 12 U.S.C. § 5497(a)(1), (2)(A)(iii).
-This is distinct ...
+This is distinct from the typical ...

 Developments in the field of generative AI (GenAI) continue at a galloping pace.
 There have been some major developments in the past few weeks that bear mentioning now (rather than in an annual round-up of AI news) because they may have a significant impact on legal tech and the law.
 OpenAI’s GPT-4o On May 13, 2024, OpenAI announced the release of GPT-4o.
 The ‘o’ stands for ‘omni,’ with this GPT operating with very fast multimodal capabilities.
 That means it can respond to text, voice, video, and images at a speed that is comparable to human response times.
 The best way to understand what GPT-4o does is to watch some of OpenAI’s demo videos, in ...